ryayoung/crime/README.md

 #

 ### Caching
-> Any dataset you load fully (by passing `full=True`) will only have to be downloaded from the internet once during your notebook session, regardless of whether you've assigned it to a variable.
+> Any dataset loaded fully (by passing `full=True`) will be stored in memory, regardless of whether you've assigned it to a variable.
+Next time you load it, you'll receive a new copy (not a reference) of the data.
->
-> After you fully load a dataset, you can leave out the `full=True` next time you want to access it, and the full dataframe will be returned instantly.
-Or, you can use `cr.df('name')` to fetch straight from the cache.

 For example, if you run this at the top of your notebook...
 ```py